With a career at HMSHost, you really benefit! We offer:

 - Ensures daily orders are prepared and units are stocked with appropriate levels of product and teaches associates these order procedures

-- Ensures restaurants receive goods, process invoices, contact vendors for supply chain issues/product availability.
+- Oversees receiving goods, processing invoices, and contacting vendors for supply chain issues/product availability.

-- Ensures F&B Multi-Unit Managers, GMs and leadership staff are proficient in company used tools like MIV, Crunch Time, Kronos and other programs as utilized by the company.
+- Maintains proficiency in management information systems and tools like MIV, Crunch Time, Kronos and other programs as utilized by the company.

-- Monitor/maintain restaurant equipment, schedule routine service or repairs as needed.
+- Monitors and maintains restaurant equipment, schedules routine service or repairs as needed.

-- Champions minimization of waste, records as needed and participates in food donation program.
+- Minimizes waste, records as needed and participates in food donation program.

 - Assesses skill levels of restaurant associates and conducts and coordinates on-the-job and other training/education activities as necessary